serghiou/best-of-data-science/best-of-statistics.md

 **[Statistical Thinking for the 21st Century.](http://statsthinking21.org/)** Book.
 This is probably the best book I have found combining teaching R with modern applications of statistical methods.
 I really like the focus of the author on statistical "thinking" and on using methods in such a way as to promote reproducibility.
 Very highly recommended to R novices or R experts, as well as a course textbook!

+***

+## Longitudinal data

+**[Survival models.](https://data.princeton.edu/wws509/notes/c7.pdf)** Chapter from the book of Princeton professor German Rodriguez.
+This is the best account about survival models and hazard that I have found so far.
+It perfectly combines going through the underlying math with clearly explaining how these models are structured.

+***

 ## Frequentist

 **[Regression and ANOVA.](http://statweb.stanford.edu/~jtaylo/courses/stats203/)** Tutorial.
 These are the materials of the main regression analysis course at Stanford at the Masters level.
 A good overview of the most important methods and of resources you can use to extend your knowledge.

+***

 ## Bayesian statistics